CraigWang1/custom-dataset-tools/README.md

 - a simple script to help visualize the predictions of object detection models
 - a script to renumber all images and labelImg (Pascal VOC) annotations to sequential integer order (eg. 0.png, 0.xml, 1.png, 1.xml, etc.)

+If you are confused about how to use these scripts, take a peek inside the source code to understand the parameters and what they do.

 I hope these tools help; feel free to let me know should any issues/questions arise.

 Original xml_to_json script: https://github.com/Tony607/voc2coco